gorhill/uBO-Scope/README.md

 ## Purpose

-A simple extension which primary purpose is to show you all the connections -- attempted or successful -- to remote servers.
+A simple extension which primary purpose is to reveal all the connections -- attempted or successful -- to remote servers.

 **Important:** The badge count on the toolbar icon reports **the number of distinct third-party remote servers for which there was a connection**.
 Therefore a lower count is more desireable than a higher one.